Hasnanivishal/graph-in-js/README.md

         return false;
       }

-      // DSF
+      // DFS
-      // DSF on Components Graph
+      // DFS on Components Graph
-      performDSFOnComponentGraph() {
+      performDFSOnComponentGraph() {
         // Create a visited nodes array
         this.visitedNodes = new Set();

         // Run loop on every keys in map i.e. every node to track unreachable nodes for(const node of this.adjenacyList.keys()) {
-          // Run the DSF on non visited nodes only if(!this.visitedNodes.has(node)) {
+          // Run the DFS on non visited nodes only if(!this.visitedNodes.has(node)) {
-            // Calls the DSF with key as starting node if(this.dsfHelper({startingNode: node, parentNode: -1}) == true) {
+            // Calls the DFS with key as starting node if(this.DFSHelper({startingNode: node, parentNode: -1}) == true) {
               return true;
             }
           }